 Square works with several DIY platforms that make it easy to build a professional-looking site, no coding required.
 This is a great option for sellers who want to get started quickly and want the flexibility to make changes and manage their website’s backend on their own.

 Even if you’re not comfortable designing and building the site yourself, you may want to think ahead to when you’re managing the site.
 Do you want to keep a web developer on call, or hire one to be on staff?
-If not, you could consider hiring someone to build the site for you, but ask them to use a DIY platform like Weebly, BigCommerce, Wix, or GoCentral (GoDaddy) so it’s easy for you to make updates later.
+You could consider hiring someone to build the site for you, but ask them to use a DIY platform like Weebly, BigCommerce or Wix so it’s easy for you to make updates later.

-Are you more tech savvy or would you feel more comfortable outsourcing site maintenance to an agency, developer, or employee?
-Open-source or self-hosted platforms like WooCommerce, OpenCart, Magento, Drupal Commerce, and ZenCart are more flexible and customizable compared to DIY-style platforms.
+Are you more tech-savvy or would you feel more comfortable outsourcing site maintenance to an agency, developer or employee?
+Open-source or self-hosted platforms like WooCommerce, Zencart and Magento are more flexible and customisable compared to DIY-style platforms.